Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Experimental Setup

 \subsection{Dataset and Energy Units}

-We utilize a random subset of the COCO 2017 dataset \citep{lin2015microsoftcococommonobjects} for our experiments.
+We utilize a random subset of the COCO 2017 dataset \cite{lin2015microsoftcococommonobjects} , a widely adopted benchmark in text-to-image evaluation \cite{shih2023parallelsamplingdiffusionmodels, selvam2024selfrefiningdiffusionsamplersenabling}, for our experiments \footnote{The prompts correspond to the first entries in \texttt{coco\_captions.txt} in our released codebase, curated from the open-source dataset available at \url{https://www.kaggle.com/datasets/awsaf49/coco-2017-dataset}.}.
+Since our energy measurements depend on architectural and inference parameters—such as resolution, step count, and precision—rather than dataset semantics, and since prompt embeddings are generally fixed-length, we do not expect substantial variation in energy consumption across datasets.
 Energy consumption is recorded in kilowatt-hours (kWh) using our tracker.
-For consistency in regression analyses, we model the natural logarithm of total energy spent to generate the $N$ prompts, in units $\ln(\text{kWh})$.
-To convert to joules, we apply the relation $J = \exp(\ln \text{kWh}) \times 3.6 \times 10^6$.
+We model the natural logarithm of the total energy spent to generate $N$ prompts ($\log(E)$).
+We thus apply the exponential function on our assessment to obtain the estimated energy consumption ($E = \exp(\log(E))$ kWh).
+To convert to Joules, we apply the relation $E \text{ kWh} = E \times 3.6 \times 10^6 \text{ J}$.